hearhellacopters/mitmproxy-node/README.md

     if (req.rawUrl.contains("target.js") && res.getHeader('content-type').indexOf("javascript") !== -1) {
       interceptedMsg.setResponseBody(Buffer.from(`Hacked!`, 'utf8'));
     }
+  },
-  }, ['/eval'] /* list of paths to directly intercept -- don't send to server */, true /* Be quiet; turn off for debug messages */, true /* Only intercept text or potentially-text requests (all mime types with *application* and *text* in them, plus responses with no mime type) */
+  ['/eval'], /* list of paths to directly intercept -- don't send to server */, true, /* Be quiet; turn off for debug messages */, true, /* Only intercept text or potentially-text requests (all mime types with *application* and *text* in them, plus responses with no mime type) */
+  [], /*ignoreHosts list array of url as regex strings with ports*/ [], /*allowHosts opposite of ignore hosts (same format)*/ "mitmdump", /*path to the mitmdump.exe. default as "mitmdump" so must be in system path.*/ 8080 /*port to run on. will default to 8080*/
   );
 }